ahandrewh teaches IAT-102graphic design

 • Use your own work to design and fill the site content.

-• Bring as complete a structure for next week
+• Bring as complete a structure as possible to next week.

 • Do not use a template.
 It will mean a grade of zero for the project.